PaulBreard/PokeApp/README.md

 ## Changelog

+### 5.5
+- New option: you can choose to display the shiny sprite in the Pokémon list
+- You can now find a Pokémon by typing its ID in the search bar
+- Improved image loading in details views

 ### 5.4.3
 - Fixed Pokémon, Berries, Items and Moves lists showing only the 20 first results (due to a change in the API)
 - Improved image loading in the lists